Pokémon Black and White

 The `m_theater02` map also has some unused content: in-game, the map is only ever used for the pre- and post-show cutscene, but it has a modeled hall out of camera to the left, with movement permissions set for the whole hall and green room to be walkable.
 It also has a dustbin and hat-stand off to the right that cannot be seen in game.

 Deep inside the game's music files, the following VOs appear with their respective names:

 In addition, similar to Diamond and Pearl, there are multiple series of ascending notes:

 These are called Seq_Bgm_Msl_Dl_01-04 respectively, with 03 and 04 sounding like each other.

 Poké Balls not used in Black and White

-These are in the game for compatibility with Pokémon caught in the previous games.
-These include Safari Balls and Bug-Catching Contest/Apricorn Balls from HeartGold/SoulSilver, among others.
+These Poké Balls are used for compatibility with Pokémon caught in the previous games.
+These include Safari Balls, Bug-Catching Contest Balls, and Apricorn Balls from HeartGold/SoulSilver, among others.
 If hacked into the bag, most of them can't actually be used.

 Wonder Launcher power-ups

 This unreleased event item from HeartGold and SoulSilver was intended to be transferred to Black and White.
-It was never distributed, but it works perfectly- the Relocator in Castelia City can take the Lock Capsule, giving it to the player of the Generation V game.
-Taking to Mr. Lock in Castelia City enables you to open it, revealing TM95, which contains Snarl.
+It was never distributed, but it works perfectly if hacked into Black and White.
+If the Mystery Gift to distribute it to HeartGold and SoulSilver was configured properly, the Relocator even works.
+Taking it to Mr. Lock in Castelia City enables you to open it, revealing TM95, which contains Snarl.

 Seeing as its planned distribution method never happened, TM95 isn't normally obtainable in Black and White.
 Until the sequels, the only way to get Snarl was to breed it from an event Zoroark or a Smeargle that has Sketched it from it.